 Tie turkey breast at 1-inch intervals using butcher's twine.
 Transfer to a zipper-lock bag.
 Turkey can be refrigerated for up to 5 days before proceeding.

-Adjust a sous vide water bath to 145°F (63°C) or to desired temperature according to chart above.
+Heat a sous vide water bath to 145°F (63°C), or to desired temperature according to chart above.
 With bag open, slowly lower bagged turkey into water, letting water pressure squeeze air out of bag until just the seal remains above the waterline.
 Seal bag completely.
 Let turkey cook for 2 1/2 hours (or according to chart above).
 Meanwhile, make the crispy skin and gravy.

-For the Gravy: Chop breastbone into 1-inch chunks with a cleaver.
-Heat oil in a medium saucepan over high heat until smoking.
+For the Gravy: Using a cleaver, chop breastbone into 1-inch chunks.
+In a medium saucepan over high heat, heat oil until smoking.
 Add breastbone, onion, carrot, and celery and cook, stirring occasionally, until well browned, about 10 minutes total.
 Add stock, bay leaves, and soy sauce.
 Bring to a boil, then reduce to a simmer.
 Simmer for 1 hour, then strain through a fine-mesh strainer.
-You should have a little over 1 quart of fortified stock.
-If not, add water or more chicken stock to equal 1 quart.
+You should have a little over 1 quart (900ml) of fortified stock; if not, add water or more chicken stock to equal 1 quart.
 Discard solids and set stock aside.

-Melt butter in a medium saucepan over medium heat.
+In a medium saucepan over medium heat, melt butter.
 Add flour and cook, stirring constantly, until golden brown, about 3 minutes.
 Whisking constantly, add fortified broth in a thin, steady stream.
-Bring to a boil, reduce to a simmer, and cook until thickened and reduced to about 3 cups.
+Bring to a boil, reduce to a simmer, and cook until thickened and reduced to about 3 cups (720ml).
 Season to taste with salt and pepper.
 Keep warm.

 When turkey is cooked, remove from water bath and unseal bag.
 Carefully remove butcher's twine.
-Slice into 1/4- to 1/2-inch slices for serving.
+Cut into 1/4- to 1/2-inch slices for serving.
 Fan slices out on a warmed serving platter or cutting board.
-Break skin into serving-sized pieces and add to platter along with a pitcher of gravy.
+Break skin into serving-sized pieces and add to platter, along with a pitcher of gravy.
 Serve immediately.